 The act of registering a domain name, holding onto it for the grace period, then refunding it before the grace period is up, only to re-register it again and getting a new grace period.

-People do this because the registrant can for all intents and purposed own a domain name without actually having to pay for it.
+People do this because the registrant can own a domain name without actually having to pay for it.
 It’s an exploitation of the standard 5 day grace period you get when registering a domain name.

 If you register a domain name with Namecheap and ask for a refund within the first 5 days, they will give you store credit.